And this is precisely the secret held by all those who go by foot:

-The walk will be captured in a series of video vignettes to be posted daily and a short documentary film featuring interviews with artists, community leaders and others along the route who can express the change, growth, joy, and adversities that residents on the island continue to experience today.
+While the walk was not captured in a series of video vignettes as planned and no documentary film was created, the hikers completed amazing interviews with artists, community leaders and others along the route who expressed the change, growth, joy, and adversities that residents on the island continue to experience today.

-Starting in Quebradillas, in the northwest corner of the island where Hurricane Maria rejoined the sea, the group will walk a diagonal trajectory across the Cordillera Mountains to the southeast coast where the storm first made landfall in Yabucoa on September 20, 2017.
+Starting in Isabela, in the northwest corner of the island near where Hurricane Maria rejoined the sea, the group walked a diagonal trajectory across the Cordillera Mountains to the southeast coast where the storm first made landfall in Yabucoa on September 20, 2017.

 “As a collective we have been working in the Puerta de Tierra neighborhood of San Juan for the past two years, acknowledging the communities unique working class history through a series of workshops, multimedia reports and public murals.
 This walk is a continuation of our commitment to engage with communities in Puerto Rico and support their efforts in rebuilding,” said Keir Johnston, co-founder of Amber Art and Design.